 I wasn't aware of the arrangement at all.

-As equivalent of the Hillary Clinton campaign looking for dirt from Russians and Russians offering dirt to the Trump campaign?
+But do you see these things, Senator, as equivalent of the Hillary Clinton campaign, looking for dirt from Russians and Russians offering dirt to the Trump campaign?

-At first they're but hold on, let me finish.
+At first, hold on, let me finish.

 Let me finish.

-And they hired a uh a firm that was working with a British Secret Service agent.
+And they hired a firm that was working with a British Secret Service agent.

-And then when they decided to drop it, apparently we now know that some of the funds to continue the investigation were paid for uh by the Clinton campaign.
+And then when they decided to drop it, apparently we now know that some of the funds to continue the investigation were paid for by the Clinton campaign.

-Hillary, is there a difference between your team paying for this opposition research uh and Donald Trump's people working with the Russians to influence the election?
+Hillary, is there a difference between your team paying for this opposition research and Donald Trump's people working with the Russians to influence the election?

 Is there a difference?

-Of course there is.
+Of course, there is.

-And you're with us.
+All right, glad you're with us.

-News Roundup and Information Overload Hour here on the Sean Hannity show.
+News Roundup and Information Overload Hour here on the Sean Hannity Show.

-I look at this memo, now unclassified as the biggest example of government corruption in our lifetimes and maybe ever, and an abuse of power.
+I look at this memo, now unclassified, as the biggest example of government corruption in our lifetimes and maybe ever, and an abuse of power.

-You know, when you read this memo, it shocks the conscience, as we were told it would, to think that a Hillary Clinton bought and paid for dossier compiled by Christopher Steele, a guy known for his Russia sources who may have actually paid people for these Russian Lies to influence the American people in an election year, paid for by the DNC.
+You know, when you read this memo, it shocks the conscience, as we were told it would, to think that a Hillary Clinton bought and paid for dossier compiled by Christopher Steele, a guy known for his Russia sources, who may have actually paid people for these Russian lies to influence the American people in an election year, paid for by the DNC.

-The initial time and the three separate times thereafter, because it has to be reauthorized every 90 days.
+And four separate times, this was authorized, the initial time and the three separate times thereafter, because it has to be reauthorized every 90 days.

 Neither the initial application for this FISA warrant that is based on Hillary Clinton's bought and paid for salacious lies, nor any of the renewals disclosed or referenced the role of Hillary Clinton, her campaign, the DNC, and where the funding came from.